itw-creative-works/web-manager/README.md

 <script type="text/javascript">
   var config = {
       pushNotifications: {
-        enabled: true,
-        timeoutCheck: 60 // How long to wait before auto ask to subscribe.
+        autoRequest: 60 // How long to wait before auto ask to subscribe.
 0 to disable.
       },
       serviceWorker: {
         path: 'firebase-messaging-sw.js' // Path to your service worker